“No matter what anybody tells you, words and ideas can change the world.” – Dead Poets Society (1989)

 The preteens and teens are an emotional ride for everyone.
 We go through a major transition period, which honestly feels never-ending.
 We experience so many new emotions and passions.
 Again a wide range of books was thereby my side.
 From Khalid Hosseini to Daniel Steel to Nicholas Sparks and so many more, reading them almost had a cathartic effect.
 The words written and what the characters would be feeling would, at times, resonate with what I would feel.
 It would give me a sense of calmness as well as a sense of overwhelming emotions.

 Having such a close association with books and reading since childhood, I can surely say that this habit has made my personality grow and develop.
 The benefits of reading culture are numerous.
-It is an empowering hobby that does not only entertain you, but there is always something to gain, something to learn.
+It is an empowering hobby that does not only entertain you but there is always something to gain, something to learn.
 Reading increases your vocabulary.
 The more you read, the wider your range of speech.
 This, in turn, helps with your communication skills as you are able to express yourself better.
 Apart from this, it is a knowledge bank like no other.
-Books can make us experience so many places through its pages; we come to know about so many different cultures, different personality types, and different eras and how different societies functioned.
+Books can make us experience so many places through their pages; we come to know about so many different cultures, different personality types, and different eras, and how different societies functioned.
 Your analytical skills, your critical thinking abilities, and how you perceive yourself and others also improve.
-You will approach life and everything you are surrounded by in a different light."A well-written book can do wonders for you.
-It actually makes you a happier person.
-The joy of reading is immense."
-Can you relate?
+You will approach life and everything you are surrounded by in a different light.

 I think the habit of reading books, loving books, and enjoying them is one of the best things that I possess.
 The way they can make me imagine an entirely different world, what goes on in someone else’s mind.
 Words truly can do wonders and they really do have the ability to change the world.
 There are numerous books and stories and written accounts which actually prove that pen is mightier than the sword.
 Books have the power to change a person’s personality, and they have proven to be a person’s best friend and a wonderful companion.